Cabbage vs Lettuce: Difference and Comparison

 Main Differences Between Lettuce and Cabbage

 1. Lettuce and cabbage are originated from different plant species.
 Both of their leaves may look very similar.
-They can be easily differentiated with their texture and tastes.
+They can be easily differentiated by their texture and tastes.

 2. Lettuce is moister, crunchier, and easily chewable compared to cabbage.
 Lettuce is more textured when compared to cabbages.

-3. Cabbage is fried and sautéed along with spices and other vegetables so as to make them softer and tastier whereas lettuce is mostly used in wraps and burgers.
+3. Cabbage is fried and sautéed along with spices and other vegetables so as to make them softer and tastier, whereas lettuce is used in wraps and burgers.

 4. Lettuce contains fewer calories than cabbage.
-But cabbage is richer in vitamins, minerals, and fiber compared to lettuce.
+But cabbage is richer in vitamins, minerals, and fibre compared to lettuce.

 5. Cabbage is grown in cooler weather with irrigation throughout the growing period.
 Lettuce is grown in warm weather and requires a lot of watering.